Battle of Cartagena de Indias: Attack on Fort San Luis at Boca Chica

 The British artillery on land, after three days of firing night and day, made a breach in the main fort while part of the fleet assisted.
 Another part of the fleet engaged the Spanish ships, two of which Lezo scuttled and another, the Galicia, he set on fire.
 The two scuttled Spanish ships partially blocked the channel and the Galicia was captured by the British before it could sink.
 The British attacked Fort San Luis by land and sea on 5 April.
-The infantry advanced on the breach; however, the Spanish had already retreated to fortifications in the inner harbor.
-Over the following week, the landing force re-embarked and entered the harbor.
+The infantry advanced on the breach; however, the Spanish had already retreated to fortifications in the inner harbour.
+Over the following week, the landing force re-embarked and entered the harbour.
 The operation against Boca Chica cost the British army 120 killed and wounded, additionally 250 died from the diseases of yellow fever and malaria, and 600 sick were hospitalized.

 Attack on Fort San Lazaro

 The next council of war decided to attempt to isolate Cartagena from the land side by an assault of Fort San Lazaro, called in some accounts San Felipe de Barajas.
 With the capture of San Luis and other outlying defensive works, the fleet passed through the Boca Chica channel into the lagoon that made up the harbor of Cartagena.
 The Spanish withdrew to concentrate their forces at Fort San Lazaro and the city.
 Vernon goaded Wentworth into an ill-considered, badly planned assault on the fort, an outlying strong-point of Cartagena, which Vernon refused to support with the fleet making specious excuses about the depth of the harbor.
 The ships cleared the beach with cannon fire and Wentworth landed on 16 April at Texar de Gracias.